zavolanlab/mirflowz/README.md

 miRNA species it aligns to, with 1/n, where n is the number of genomic and/or transcriptomic loci that read aligns to.

-5. ASCII-style pileups of read alignments for the whole run, across libraries, and across subset of libraries - if specified - against the regions in the user-provided BED file, if any.
+5. **OPTIONAL**.
+ASCII-style pileups of read alignments produced for individual libraries, combinations of libraries and/or all libraries of a given run.
+The exact number and nature of the outputs depends on the workflow inputs/parameters.

 To retain all intermediate files, include `--no-hooks` in the workflow call.